 -

 Pour milk into a heavy-bottomed saucepan.
 Split a vanilla bean in half lengthwise, scrape the seeds with a knife, and add them and the pod to the milk.
 Cover the pot with a lid and bring milk to a boil over low heat to infuse the vanilla flavor into the milk.
-Discard the split vanilla bean.
-Remove milk from the heat, and slowly pour ⅔ of the milk over the yolk and sugar mixture to temper the eggs and mix.

 -

 Pour the tempered yolk mixture back into the remaining milk and mix well.
 Return the saucepan to low-medium heat and stir vigorously with a hand whisk to prevent the cream from sticking to the bottom of the pan.
-Cook the mixture over medium heat for 2 minutes until thickened.

 Note: The cream should boil for 2 minutes.
 While the gelatinization of wheat starch occurs from 52 to 64°C, gelatinization of cornstarch - from 62 to 74°C, the boiling temperature is still necessary for the thickening of the cream.
 Also, boiling for at least 1.5 minutes is required to sterilize the cream.